Common Crimes Under Texas Domestic Violence Laws

 At Sarabia Law Firm, we can thoroughly investigate and analyze your case to devise the most effective defense plan and advocate for you during negotiations with prosecutors or court appearances.
 Our legal representation can provide a lifeline during these critical times as we protect your rights and fight for fair treatment and the best possible resolution.

-We offer free initial consultations with an Odessa family violence lawyer.
+We offer free initial consultations with an Odessa domestic violence lawyer.
 Call (432) 224-8036 or email us to make an appointment.

 Why Clients Choose Sarabia Law Firm